 - config rewrite

-This command does its best to preserve the comments and overall structure of the original
+This command prioritizes preserving the comments and overall structure of the original

 redis.conf file, with only minimal changes to match the settings currently used by the server.